ammuench/node-dota-api/README.md

 If there an invalid value passed in, status will return as "**Invalid**".

 If it is a server error, status will return as "**Error**".

+Prime Check sees if a ranked game was played after timestamp "1493948227" (roughly around when the prime update went live).

 ## License ##
 -----